 1. It keeps your joints moving well.

-2. It keeps your muscles strong.
+2. It helps to keep your muscles strong.

 Strong muscles support your body and bones better, and that's especially important for patients with chronic back pain.
 Your spine needs all the help it can get in cushioning your movements and supporting your weight, so you should work on keeping your back and core muscles in good condition.